MaceroniMan/Mads/README.md

-# EXDS
+# MaDS

-EXtensive Dialouge Script
+MaDS, a Dialouge Script